9th8/up-to-date-real-world-haskell/14-using-parsec.md

 Here we put both of the two-character endings first, and run both tests under `try`.
 Both of them occur to the left of a `<|>`, so they will do the right thing.
-We could have put `string "\n"` within a `try`, but it wouldn\'t have altered any behavior since they look at only one character anyway.
+We could have put `string "\n"` within a `try`, but it wouldn't have altered any behavior since they look at only one character anyway.
 We can load this up and test the `eol` function in `ghci`.